shader-slang/slangpy/kernelfunctions/docs/OverloadsAndCallShapes2.md

 - `result`: element=`float`, shape=`call_shape`
 - `call_shape`=`[?]`

-With the 'map' modification, this would pass kernel gen fine, with a call shape of `[?]`, but fail at call time on finding the dimension sizes are not compatible.
+Without the 'map' instruction, this would pass kernel gen fine, with a call shape of `[?]`, but fail at call time on finding the dimension sizes are not compatible.

 The broadcast projects (a) to the 2nd dimension, giving
 - `a`: element=`float`, shape=`[100]`, mapped=`[?,100]`